inferno986return/IT-technician-book/bookplan.md

 Soft skills such as logging tickets, phone etiquette, booking calendar, appointments, escalating issues within 15 minutes, learn the preferred communication style of your colleagues (we use Teams).

+Use "Access Work or School" to remove and re-add account for Office login issues (particularly with inTune)

 Split into theory and practical sections

 Setting up printer server, using Printer Management and Group Policy.